GERMAN ARTILLERY ON WALCHEREN ISLAND. (Numbers, W7 etc. are RAF bombing numbers. Numbers in brackets (9/202) are German numbers.)

 Force "B", the smaller of the two groups, was to clear the sea approaches to the Scheldt.

 Force "A" was to clear the Scheldt from its mouth to Antwerp.
-Minesweeper Force “A” from Wildfire III, Queenborough were under the command of Captain Hopper, Captain of Minesweeping, Sheerness.
-HMS St Tudno (previously based at Queenborough as Base ship) was to be Headquarters ship with Motor Launch 221 as tender.
+The Minesweepers from Force “A” from Wildfire III, Queenborough were under the command of Captain Hopper, Captain of Minesweeping, Sheerness.
+HMS St Tudno (previously based at Queenborough as Base ship) was to be Headquarters vessel with Motor Launch 221 as tender.

-On the 3rd November 1944, the Minesweepers come under heavy fire from batteries around Flushing.
-At that time, Flushing was under attack by the British but Guns W7 and W11 and mobile artillery were still in the hands of the enemy.
+The Minesweepers come under heavy fire from batteries around Flushing.
+At that time, Flushing was under attack by the Allies, but Guns W7 and W11 and mobile artillery were still in the hands of the enemy.
 The German Gun emplacements at Fort Frederic Henrik and Nieuwesluis on the South bank of the Scheldt had by then been taken by the Canadians.

 4 November 1944.
 (The official date of the beginning of the sweep.)
 Very early in the morning (00.30) Force “A” left the Downs (near Deal in Kent) and under cover of darkness sailed into the Scheldt.
 The LCP (L) Minesweepers(Landing Craft Personnel, Large) had been delayed and the minesweepers continued without them risking the danger of snag lines.
 Snag lines, designed to catch minesweepers were attached to Contact Mines and floated close to the surface of the sea.
 LCP, with their flat bottoms, could pass relatively safely over them.

-The straight between Breskens and Flushing were barely two and a half miles wide and as they passed through the minesweepers came under fire from batteries and mobile artillery around Flushing.
-As they passed through the narrows, British troops were still crossing the Scheldt to Flushing in landing craft.
+The straight between Breskens and Flushing were barely two and a half miles wide and as the minesweepers passed through they came under fire from batteries and mobile artillery around Flushing.
+As they sailed through the narrows, British troops were still crossing the Scheldt to Flushing in landing craft.

 Force “A”, with the enemy still occupying the north shore, swept the Scheldt up to Terneuzen where they anchored having swept 74 mines.